strumer69/Art_of_HPC/README.md

 * the difference between MPI_Reduce and MPI_Allreduce is that in MPI_reduce the value will be sent only to the root proc but in the MPI_ALlreduce it will send to root and also all the procs.

+#### 3. Let each process compute a random number.
+You want to print on what processor the maximum value is computed.